-CNN is the best artificial neural network technique, it is used for modeling image but it is not limited to just modeling of the image but out of many of its application, there is some real-time object detection problem which can be solved with the help of this architecture.
+CNN is the best artificial neural network technique, it is used for modeling images but it is not limited to just modeling of the image but out of many of its applications, there is some real-time object detection problem which can be solved with the help of this architecture.
 There are many improvised versions based on CNN architecture like AlexNet, VGG, YOLO and many more.
 For more blogs in Analytics and new technologies do read Analytics Steps.

 Introduction to Time Series Analysis: Time-Series Forecasting Machine learning Methods & ModelsREAD MORE

 How is Artificial Intelligence (AI) Making TikTok Tick?READ MORE

 7 Types of Activation Functions in Neural NetworkREAD MORE

 7 types of regression techniques you should know in Machine LearningREAD MORE